With the right encouragement and practice, your child can develop strong 2nd grade reading comprehension skills.

 - Taking a break at the playground

-Celebrate Reading Success
+Celebrate Reading

-Regardless of your child’s comprehension level, always celebrate their reading success.
+Regardless of your child’s comprehension level, always celebrate their reading efforts.
 When they finish a book, congratulate them, give them a hug, and take a few minutes to ask how they liked it, discuss the storyline, and find out what they want to read next.

 You can also take this opportunity to engage them in some other form of play using the story they just read.
 For example, ask them to draw a picture of part of the story and then have them describe what’s going on in their own words.

-Inspire Your Child to Read With HOMER By Begin
+Inspire Your Child to Read with HOMER by Begin

 As you continue to encourage your child to build their 2nd grade reading comprehension, the Begin team is here to help.